MicrosoftDocs/visualstudio-docs/docs/debugger/troubleshooting-breakpoints.md

 - *"Class **X** has a custom debugger view that blocks using data breakpoints on data specific only to it."*

   - Data breakpoints are only supported on memory that is created by the target process (the application that is being debugged).
 The memory that the data breakpoint is being set on has been flagged as possibly being owned by an object created by a [DebuggerTypeProxy attribute](using-debuggertypeproxy-attribute.md) or something else that isn't part of the target process.
   - **Workaround**: Expand the "Raw View" of the object(s) instead of expanding the DebuggerTypeProxy view of the object(s), and then set the data breakpoint.
-This will guarantee that the data breakpoint isn't on memory owned by an object created by a DebuggerTypeProxy attribute.
+Doing so guarantees that the data breakpoint isn't on memory owned by an object created by a DebuggerTypeProxy attribute.

 ## Data breakpoint hardware limitations

 The architecture (platform configuration) that your program runs on has a limited number of hardware data breakpoints it can use.
-The table below indicates how many registers are available to use per architecture.
+The following table indicates how many registers are available to use per architecture.

 | Architecture | Number of hardware supported data breakpoints | Max byte size|
 | :-------------: |:-------------:| :-------------:|